hasadna/OpenTrainCommunity/simple/train/README.md

 To clean everything and refresh the data to the following steps

 * Verify that you are not running the project in any shell or runserver
-* run the script python clean_all.py.
+* Run the script python clean_all.py.
 This will clean your DB and will rebuild it (e.g. it runs python manage.py migrate).
 Note this needs **sudo** permissions

 **IMPORTANT** Make sure that there are no error in the SQL commands.
 They don't abort the script, so look at the output
 ```